1 (New York City Subway service): West Side improvement

 Under a $100-million rebuilding program, increased and lengthened service was implemented during peak hours on the 1 train.
 Trains then stopped using the switches north of 96th Street, except for General Orders, when temporary construction-related service diversions were in effect.
 Once most of the work on the project was completed on February 6, 1959, all 1 trains became local, running at an increased frequency, and all 2 and 3 trains became express, and eight-car local trains began operation.
 1 trains began to run between 242nd Street and South Ferry at all times.
 Trains began to be branded as Hi-Speed Locals, being as fast as the old express service with new R21 and R22 subway cars on the route.
 During rush hours in the peak direction, alternate trains from 242nd Street only stopped at 168th Street while running express from Dyckman to 137th Streets in the direction of heavy traffic.
 The bypassed stations were served by locals originating from Dyckman Street.
-By Marcy 26, 1959, 15,000 riders switched from using express trains to the Hi-Speed Locals during rush hours, increasing riders on local trains south of 96th Street by 75 percent.
+By May 26, 1959, 15,000 riders switched from using express trains to the Hi-Speed Locals during rush hours, increasing riders on local trains south of 96th Street by 75 percent.

 Evening rush local/express service was discontinued on February 2, 1959.
 Morning rush hour express service was revised on January 8, 1962, with express trains stopping at 191st Street and 181st Street, and skipping 215th Street and 207th Street.
 This express service was discontinued on May 24, 1976, after which all 1 trains began to make all stops.